Activities to Enjoy

-Hike/bike/explore/picnic and enjoy the county’s natural beauty, including the returning birds and blooms of spring, in Northern Westchester’s large parks –Ward Pound Ridge Reservation and Mountain Lakes Park.
+Hike/bike/explore/picnic and enjoy the county’s natural beauty in Northern Westchester’s large parks –Ward Pound Ridge Reservation and Mountain Lakes Park.

 Stroll the wooded trails at Hilltop Hanover Farm, Muscoot Farm, one of our many County-operated nature preserves, or at Teatown Lake Reservation, which has 15 miles of hiking trails spread over 1,000 acres with lakes, streams, waterfalls, hardwood swamps, mixed forests and meadows.